AlinNast/CricketAndAnt1/README.md

  - How to use the Animator
  - About UnasignedRefferenceError (a very commun mistake)
  - How to trigger events on collisions
+ - How to do 2D animations with Gimp

 ### Galery: